MasterScott/CryptoLicense.NET/README.md

 ### Features:
 - Use of Advanced encryption standard (AES)
-- Unique security algorithms
 - HWID Lock configurable
-- Asynchronous code written in a library for .NET Core
+- <A>synchronous code written in a library for .NET Core
 - Possibility of ban licenses
 - Customizable license rank
 - Advanced HWID Grip